Advice > Product management

 • Pick an unusual font to try and stand out

-5.3 Step 3: The Personal Information section
+Personal Information section

 This section is not the place to try and impress.
 Just make sure you get your details across in as few words as possible and avoid mistakes.

-• Use bigger font for your name than for the rest of the section to make it stand out
+• Use a bigger font for your name than for the rest of the section to make it stand out

 • Include your name, email address, phone number, city/county you live in

-• Ideally include a link to your LinkedIn profile (or Github if you have an engineering background)
+• Ideally, include a link to your LinkedIn profile (or Github if you have an engineering background)

 • Title this section.
 It’s not necessary in this type of layout, so save the space